 The oven temperature should still be at 400 degrees, but takes a considerable less amount of time.
 Depending on the size, it could take anywhere from 15-30 minutes.
 You may notice a little bit of brown staining on the parchment paper.
 This comes from an oxidative process that deepens the flavor of each beet.

 Roasted Beet Salad Recipe 3 Ways…

-My Roasted Beet Salad with Cranberry Vinaigrette is hearty enough to stand solo as a dinner entrée (just add a few grilled shrimp and some homemade croutons —which can be made easy enough by toasting sprouted whole grain bread cubes tossed in extra virgin olive oil, unrefined sea salt and pepper in a 400 degree oven for about 10 or 12 minutes.)
+My Roasted Beet Salad with Balsamic Reduction is hearty enough to stand solo as a dinner entrée.
+Just add a few grilled shrimp and some homemade croutons.
+These can be made by toasting gluten free, whole grain bread cubes tossed in extra virgin olive oil, unrefined sea salt and pepper in a 400 degree oven for about 10 or 12 minutes.

-It is also the perfect starter salad for a dinner party.
-The crimson red beet bulbs are particularly festive and holiday-ish and the Cranberry Vinaigrette makes the salad extra special.
+This Roasted Beet Salad is also the perfect starter salad for a hosted holiday dinner or dinner party.
+The crimson red beet bulbs are particularly festive and holiday-ish and the Balsamic Reduction or our homemade Balsamic Vinaigrette Dressing makes the salad extra special.

 Roasted Beet Salad

 Roasted Beet Salad is a dynamic and elegant tasting salad with Balsamic Vinaigrette.
 Included is a quick guide on How to Cook Fresh Beets.

 - Yield: 6 1x